carbon-app/carbon/README.md

 ##### Embed a snippet

-This is the recommended method sharing Carbon on your own website or blog.
+This is the recommended method for sharing Carbon on your own website or blog.
 Readers can even copy the code with the click of a button.

 You can embed any Carbon snippet in your website directly using the `carbon.now.sh/embed` URL.
 The "Copy Menu" lets you quickly copy the correct iFrame snippet, or the encoded URL for embedding on platforms like Medium.